-As described in Note 1, the accompanying financial statements referred to above present only the financial position of Doral Performing Arts and Entertainment Academy at June 30, 2016, and the respective changes in financial position for the year then ended, and is not intended to be a complete presentation of The Doral Academy, Inc. These financial statements do not purport to and do not present fairly the financial position of The Doral Academy, Inc. as of June 30, 2016 and its changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As described in Note 1, the accompanying financial statements referred to above present only the financial position of Doral Performing Arts and Entertainment Academy as of June 30, 2018, and the respective changes in financial position for the year then ended, and is not intended to be a complete presentation of The Doral Academy, Inc. These financial statements do not purport to and do not present fairly the financial position of The Doral Academy, Inc. as of June 30, 2018 and its changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.